Free Running Mileage Progression Calculator

 About the Coach

 Coach Saltmarsh specializes in high school distance running and athlete development.
 With a focus on data-driven training and consistent progression, this site provides the tools and insights coaches and athletes need to reach their peak performance.
-This calculator was built to solve a common problem on the track: making running math simple, so you can focus on the splits that matter.
+This app was built to solve a common problem for coaches: making running math simple, making the progression appropriate, and making summer training individualized and optimized for every runner on your team.

 Looking for more training resources?
 Explore the Training Articles or view Coaching Resources.